eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 </colgroup>
 <thead>
 <tr>
-<th><strong>R5.
-Data theft</strong></th>
+<th><strong>R6.
+Data disclosure</strong></th>
 </tr>
 </thead>
 <tbody>
 <tr>
-<td>Data theft is defined as the unauthorised extraction of data.
-Data theft is also associated to threats, such as data interception
+<td>Data disclosure is defined as the unauthorised exposure of personal
-(unauthorised capture of data in transit) and data decryption (unauthorised decoding of encrypted data), which are likely to lead in some cases to Data disclosure (R6).</td>
+data including special categories of personal data.
+The privacy breach risk is very similar when considered from a privacy rather than security viewpoint.</td>
 </tr>
 </tbody>
 </table>